 Violin, Viola, and Cello

-- Five complete contrasting recital works (a total of approximately 90 minutes of music), which must include all of the following:
+- Five complete contrasting recital works (a total of approximately 90 minutes of music), which must include the following:

 - a complete sonata or partita for violin by Bach, or a complete suite for cello by Bach